 Knowing when and where to view the Milky Way is a great start, but photographing the Milky Way requires a combination of equipment, skill, and experience that doesn’t just happen overnight (so to speak).
 But Milky Way photography doesn’t need to break the bank, and it’s not rocket science.

-If you’re shopping for a new camera and think night photography might be in your future, compare your potential cameras’ high ISO capabilities—not their maximum ISO.
-Read reviews by credible sources like DP Review, Imaging Resource, or DxOMark (among many others) to see how your camera candidates fare in objective tests.
+When shopping for a new camera and think night photography might be in your future, compare your potential cameras’ high ISO capabilities—not their maximum ISO.
+Avoid anecdotal review in favor of technical reviews by credible sources like DP Review, Imaging Resource, or DxOMark (among many others) to see how your camera candidates fare in their objective tests.

 An often overlooked consideration is the camera’s ability to focus in extreme low light.
 Autofocusing on the stars or landscape will be difficult to impossible, and you’ll not be able to see well enough through a DSLR’s viewfinder to manually focus.
 Some bodies with a fast lens might autofocus on a bright star or planet, but it’s not something I’d count on (though I expect within a few years before this capability will become more common).

 Having photographed for years with Sony and Canon, and working extensively with most other mirrorless and DSLR bodies in my workshops, I have lots of experience with cameras from many manufacturers.
 In my book, focus peaking makes mirrorless the clear winner for night focusing.
-Sony’s current mirrorless bodies (a7RII/RIII, a7S/SII) are by far the easiest I’ve ever used for focusing in the dark—what took a minute or more with my Canon, I can do in seconds using focus peaking with my Sony bodies (especially the S bodies).
-I use the Sony a7SII, but when I don’t want to travel with a body I only use for night photography, the Sony a7RIII does the job too.
+Sony’s mirrorless bodies (such as the α1, a7RIV, a7SIII) are by far the easiest I’ve ever used for focusing in the dark—what took a frustrating minute or more with my Canon bodies, I can do in seconds with my Sony bodies (especially the S bodies).
+I currently use the Sony a7SIII, but when I don’t want to travel with a body I only use for night photography, my Sony α1 or a7RIV do the job too.
 Of the major DSLR brands, I’ve found Canon’s superior LCD screen (as of 2019) makes it much easier to focus in extreme low light than Nikon.
 (More on focus later.)

 To eliminate the possibility of camera vibration I recommend a remote release; without a remote you’ll risk annoying all within earshot with your camera’s 2-second timer beep.
-You’ll want a flashlight or headlamp for the walk to and from the car, and your cell phone for light while shooting.
-And it’s never a bad idea to toss an extra battery in your pocket.
-And speaking of lights, never, never, NEVER use a red light for night photography (more on this later).
+You’ll want a flashlight or headlamp for the walk to and from the car, and your cell phone screen for light while shooting.
+And it’s never a bad idea to toss an extra camera battery in your pocket.
+And speaking of lights, despite what you might have heard, never, never, NEVER use a red light for night photography (more on this later).

 Keep it simple